 When done correctly, provisioning results in storage that performs well and scales nondisruptively.
-When provisioning isn't done correctly, application performance can degrade, security is compromised, scalability is inhibited and capacity utilization is low, resulting in wasted storage space (see "Storage provisioning pitfalls" sidebar below).
+When provisioning isn't done correctly, application performance can degrade, security is compromised, scalability is inhibited and capacity utilization is low, resulting in wasted storage space (see "Storage provisioning pitfalls," at right).

 To get a better handle on storage provisioning, try to figure out who actually takes charge of provisioning.
 "With provisioning, there are a lot of handoffs," says Robert Stevenson, managing director, storage practice at TheInfoPro, a New York-based research company.
 Stevenson is a former storage manager at Nielsen Media Research, where he supervised the provisioning of 1,000 LUNs.

 At Nielsen, Stevenson would begin the provisioning process by huddling with the DBA whose system needed the storage.
 Before the job was done, however, provisioning would involve system and network administrators in addition to the storage team.